RastreatorTeam/rastreator/README.md

 Rastreator is a tool and collection of query files to obtain information, suggest potential attacks and discover issues in a Microsoft Active Directory domain.<br/>
 Rastreator requires that:
-- Sharphound gather Active Directory domain information,
+- SharpHound gather Active Directory domain information,
-- Bloodhound parse the gathered information and fill a Neo4j database.
+- BloodHound parse the gathered information and fill a Neo4j database.

 After that, rastreator depends on:
 - Neo4j to store the filled information and execute Cypher queries to obtain interesting information or issues.